danielwippermann/resol-vbus/docs/docs.md

 - TextConverter

-## Recorders

-A Recorder provides access to HeaderSet stores (e.g. dataloggers) by allowing to either playback the HeaderSets in the store, record HeaderSets to the store or synchronize two Recorders.

-The synchronization operation builds on top of this two operations and is able to find unsynced HeaderSets in the source Recorder.
-Thoses unsynced HeaderSets are then played back from the source Recorder and recorded in the destination Recorder.

-The resol-vbus module includes the following sub-classes of the abstract Recorder class:

-- FileSystemRecorder
-- DLxRecorder

 ## Customizers

 A Customizer provides functionality to transfer a set of configuration values from or to a device.